 Learn more about this card and find out how you can apply here.

-Capital One® Spark® Miles for Business is a business credit card with a $95 annual fee and a straightforward travel rewards program that earns an unlimited 2 miles (No Hassle Miles) per $1 spent on every purchase, every day.
+The Capital One® Spark® Cash for Business is a business credit card with a $0 intro for first year; $95 after that annual fee and a straightforward travel rewards program that earns an unlimited 2 % Cash Back on every purchase, every day.
 Once accumulated, miles can be redeemed for airfare, hotel stays, car rentals, and other types of travel purchases.
 Whereas many brand-specific business travel cards, such as the American Express Gold Delta SkyMiles Business Card, assign variable values to their miles, Spark Miles’ miles are worth $0.01 apiece when redeemed for travel expenses.

-Capital One Spark Miles for Business competes with a number of other business travel cards.
-It’s most closely tied to its stablemate, Capital One Spark Miles Select for Business, which has a less generous rewards program and no annual fee.
+The Capital One® Spark® Cash for Business competes with a number of other business travel cards.
+It’s most closely tied to its stablemate, the Capital One® Spark® Cash Select for Business, which has a less generous rewards program and no annual fee.
 Non-Capital One competitors include CitiBusiness / AAdvantage Platinum Select and Starwood Preferred Guest Business Credit Card from American Express OPEN.

-Capital One Spark Miles is also quite similar to Capital One Spark Cash for Business.
+The Capital One® Spark® Cash for Business is also quite similar to Capital One® Quicksilver® Cash Rewards Credit Card.
 Since No Hassle Miles are always worth $0.01 apiece when redeemed for travel, this card effectively earns a 2% cash back rate – same as Spark Cash.
 However, there’s a key difference: No Hassle Miles are generally redeemed for travel, whereas Spark Cash’s cash back earnings are redeemed for cash – a more versatile medium than travel.

-You get 50,000 bonus miles, worth $500 when redeemed for travel expenses, when you spend at least $4,500 within 3 months of opening your account.
+You get $500 Cash Back as a one-time bonus, worth $500 when redeemed for travel expenses, once you spend $4,500 on purchases within 3 months from account opening.

 Earning Travel Rewards

-Every purchase made with this card earns an unlimited 2 miles per $1 spent, with no caps or restrictions.
+Every purchase made with this card earns an unlimited 2 % Cash Back on every purchase, every day... with no caps or restrictions.
 That’s equivalent to a 2% cash back earning rate when you redeem for travel.

 Redeeming Travel Rewards